brunokoga/fichas/marksman.md

 **Evade Arrows (Ex)**
 At 2nd level, a Marksman's familiarity with ranged attacks and her natural intuition alerts her to danger from mundane ranged attacks.
 She gains a +1 Dodge bonus to Armor Class against ranged attacks (but not ranged touch attacks).
 At 6th level and every four Marksman levels thereafter, this Dodge bonus increases by 1.

+**Second Chance (Su)**
+A sniper Marksman of 4th level may expend her psionic focus when a ranged attack she has made misses to reroll the attack.
+This ability can be used a number of times per day equal to 3 + the Marksman’s Wisdom modifier.

+**Cover Fire (Ex)**
+Beginning at 4th level, the Marksman knows not only how to directly engage her enemies, but also how to protect her allies.
+As an attack action, she may choose to fire a ranged or thrown weapon at an opponent within 30 feet to distract that opponent rather than to deal damage.
+Make an attack roll against the space a target occupies (AC 10).
+If successful, the targeted enemy must make a Reflex save (DC 10 + one-half the Marksman's class level + the Marksman's Dexterity modifier), or be staggered for one round.
+The Marksman still expends ammunition as normal for this attack.
+If the attack roll would indicate a critical threat and the result would hit the opponent's AC, roll to confirm: if the critical hit is confirmed against the opponent's AC, the attack does normal damage as well.
+A Marksman cannot use cover fire if her opponent or the square she targets would be subject to a miss chance (such as from a concealed target).

 ####Psionic Powers Known
 **Deflect Missiles**